Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

 \begin{lemma} Let $\X$ be a seed allocation.
 Then the output of \,\PPA\!$(\left(v_i\right)_{i \in N}, \X)$ is a partial allocation $\X^1$ of size at most $2$ that satisfies \cref{prop:a,prop:b}. \end{lemma}

 \begin{proof}

-We first argue that $\X^1$ is of size at most $2$.
+We {begin with the observation} that $\X^1$ is of size at most $2$.
 Since $\X$ is a seed allocation, initially all the bundles have cardinality $1$ or $2$.
 Then it is just a matter of inspection to see that no step in \PPA can increase the cardinality of a bundle from $1$ or $2$ to more than $2$.

 Next we will prove by induction that \Cref{prop:a,prop:b} are satisfied at the end of the execution of the algorithm.
 In particular, we will prove that the properties are always satisfied right before the condition of the main while loop of the algorithm is checked.
 For the base case, it follows by assumption on the input partial allocation $\X$ that \Cref{prop:a,prop:b} are satisfied, before the first iteration of the loop.
-We will assume that the properties are satisfied before iteration $k$ of the loop and we will prove that (if the loop condition is met) they are satisfied at the end of iteration $k$ as well, or, equivalently, before iteration $k+1$.
+We will assume that the properties are satisfied before iteration $k$ of the loop and show that (if the loop condition is met) they are satisfied at the end of iteration $k$ as well, or, equivalently, right before iteration $k+1$.
 Notice that in each iteration of the while loop, only one of the steps of the algorithm will be executed.
-In particular, Step $i \in \{1,\ldots,9\}$ will only be executed if all Steps $j \in \{1,\ldots,i-1\}$ are \emph{not} executed.
+In particular, Step $i \in \{1,\ldots,10\}$ will only be executed if all Steps $j \in \{1,\ldots,i-1\}$ are \emph{not} executed.
 We will consider each possible step and argue that \Cref{prop:a,prop:b} are satisfied after the execution of that step.
 For ease of reference, we will use $\X$ and $\X'$ to denote the partial allocation before and after the execution of the step respectively.

 To avoid unnecessary repetition, in each case we will completely disregard pairs of agents whose bundles did not change during the iteration at hand; this extends to pairs $(i, j)$, such that $i$'s bundle did not change and $j$ received a preexisting bundle via some exchange.
 It is implicit that for such pairs, \Cref{prop:a,prop:b} are always satisfied after the execution of the loop, given that they were satisfied before it.
 Also, we will omit explicit references to trivial cases like \Cref{prop:a} being true for agents with two goods or \Cref{prop:b} being true for agents with one good for whom \Cref{prop:a} holds.